Info in english

-Grants can be awarded to courses held abroad by Norwegian congregations or organizations.
+Grants can be awarded to courses held abroad by Norwegian congregations or organisations.

 These may include:

-- an ordinary course where all or part of the course is held outside Norway
+• an ordinary course where all or part of the course is held outside of Norway

-- courses organised by a local organization abroad belonging to or part of one of K-stud’s associated member organizations, e.g. The Seaman’s Church and Missions.
+• courses organised by a local organisation abroad, belonging to or part of one of K-stud’s associated member organisations, e.g. Norwegian Church Abroad

 The amount of course hours (study hours)